-- 3.5 Residential waste from developments with six residential units or less are permitted to have kerbside collection in the following circumstances: - Where the space required for presentation at kerb does not exceed one-third of the width of the property frontage - Where collection activity does not create an obstruction of the pathway or roadway or cause an illegal hazard - Where the collection point is to be located so as to minimise the impacts from noise and odour during collection - Where collection complies with the City's Waste Management Local Approvals Policy - 3.6 All collection of non-residential waste is to be conducted on-site.
-Consideration will be given to smaller developments where this is not possible. - 3.7 All externally located on-site collection points are to be constructed within 15 metres from the property boundary at which access is provided for collectors. - 3.8 The following allowances are to be made for the nominated collection point: - Vehicle access for collection and loading will provide for a maximum grade of 1:20 for the first 6 metres from the street, then a maximum of 1:8 with a transition of 1:12 for 4 metres at the lower end - A minimum vertical clearance of 4 metres, including clearances of all ducts, pipes and other services - A minimum width of driveway of 3.6 metres - A minimum turning circle radius of 10.5 metres or provision for changing the facing direction of a waste or recycling collection vehicle.
+- 3.4 Residential developments are to provide on-site collection of waste, recycling and bulky items by Council vehicles.
+Waste collection and loading is to be accommodated within new developments in order of preference: - In the building's basement, no lower than one level below ground - At grade within the building in a dedicated collection or loading bay - At grade and off-street within a safe vehicular circulation system where, in all cases, vehicles will enter and exit the premises in a forward direction - 3.5 Residential waste from developments with six residential units or less are permitted to have kerbside collection in the following circumstances: - Where the space required for presentation at kerb does not exceed one-third of the width of the property frontage - Where collection activity does not create an obstruction of the pathway or roadway or cause an illegal hazard - Where the collection point is to be located so as to minimise the impacts from noise and odour during collection - Where collection complies with the City's Waste Management Local Approvals Policy - 3.6 All collection of non-residential waste is to be conducted on-site.
+Consideration will be given to smaller developments where this is not possible.